Amenities & General Information

-Pick up your pronoun sticker at registration or the information desk.
-These stickers aim to reduce instances of misgendering and to make it easier to know which pronouns to use for someone you just met, especially if you are not sure about their correct gender pronouns.
+You may specify your pronoun during registration.
+Your pronoun identification will be printed on your badge.
+The aim is to reduce instances of misgendering and to make it easier to know which pronouns to use for someone you just met, especially if you are not sure about their correct gender pronouns.

 Please be courteous of attendees with sensitivities to fragrances by limiting scented products while at the conference.